RFdump

-RFdump is a software created by Lukas Grunwald and Christian Bottger for security auditing RFID tags.
-It is periodically updated to support emerging RFID standards such as e-passport and Mifare encryption that are currently found on many pay as you go systems.
+RFDump is a software created by Lukas Grunwald and Christian Bottger for security auditing RFID tags.
+It is periodically updated to support emerging RFID standards, such as e-passport and Mifare encryption, that are currently found on many pay-as-you-go systems.

-RFDump is a back-end GPL tool to directly inter-operate with any RFID reader to make the contents stored on RFID tags accessible.
-The tool reads an RFID tag's meta information: tag ID, tag type, manufacturer etc. The user data of a tag can be displayed and modified using either a hex or an ASCII editor.
-The cookie feature demonstrates how simple it is to abuse RFID technology, such as company's using it to spy on consumers.
+RFDump is a back-end GPL tool that interoperates directly with any RFID reader to make the contents stored on RFID tags accessible.
+The tool reads an RFID tag's meta information: tag ID, tag type, manufacturer, etc. The user data of a tag can be displayed and modified using either a hex or an ASCII editor.
+The cookie feature demonstrates how simple it is to abuse RFID technology, such as companies using it to spy on consumers.
 RFDump works with the ACG Multi-Tag Reader or similar card reader hardware.